 "I'm not talking about this again!" she snapped.

-"No!
-Not another word or I swear I'll…" But she couldn't think of anything bad enough to threaten him with.
+"No!" she interrupted, pale fingers clenching into angry fists in the blanket.
+"Not another word or I swear I'll…" But she couldn't come up with something horrible enough to threaten him with.

 "But that would be a lie, wouldn't it?" she challenged, removing herself from his grasp.
 "You're not safe."

-"I'm plenty safe.
-They feed us, clothe us, give us a place to sleep.
-It's not like he beats us or anything.
+"I'm plenty safe," he argued.
+"He feeds us and clothes us, gives us a place to sleep.
+Aside from making us perform in a circus and, well, you know, rob places, it's not… so bad."
+He almost winced again, just because he sounded so pathetic.
+"It's not like he beats us or anything.
 Considering he's a ghost-obsessed psychopath, he treats us pretty well."

 "Oh, yeah, the brainwashing, mind control, mental torture, and experiments are really great signs that he cares!"

-"Good," she ground out.
+"Good," she ground out, still refusing to look at him.
 "Now don't ask me again."

 He didn't want her to stay mad, especially since they had precious little time left before their peaceful train ride was over and their next bout of crime began, so he took a chance and circled his arms around her from behind.
 A peek at her face revealed a flush of pink that looked suspiciously like a blush, which of course he didn't know how to interpret.
 But he must have made the right move because the anger visibly drained from her body and she turned back to him with a sigh.

 Who knew, he thought, that Star and me would ever be… whatever this is.

 She touched his cheek and met his eyes and they shared a moment of silent understanding.
 The kind that only comes from having relied on someone so completely, so desperately, for so long.
 They needed each other.
 Of course they'd become close.
 They had to be.